carlosonunez/blog.carlosnunez.me/content/post/scraping-chromium-lambda-nodeless-zero-stress.md

 not](https://groups.google.com/g/phantomjs/c/9aI5d-LDuNE).

-Next, let's assume that you wrote [a non-JavaScript app](https://github.com/carlosonunez/travel-update-bot) to scrape your favorite.
+Next, let's assume that you wrote [a non-JavaScript app](https://github.com/carlosonunez/travel-update-bot) to scrape that website.
 That app ran on AWS Lambda via API Gateway so that you could use it conveniently by way of your favorite web browser or iOS Shortcut.
 When PhantomJS stopped working, so, too, did your app and its creature comforts.